SteMak/usc_2024_submission/README.md

-# Underhanded Solidity Contest Submission
+# Underhanded Solidity Contest 2024 Submission

 ## Idea

 The implementation of `transient` storage enables an efficient ability to create lightweight smart contracts.
 Lightweight means that only a data hash is stored in `persistent` storage, while any data needed by transactions is attached additionally.
 The `transient` storage is accessible from different execution contexts, which allows the division of responsibility between preloading data and requests execution.
-Additionally, this provides significant optimization opportunities, as data can be loaded once by a batch transaction.
+Additionally, this provides significant optimization opportunities, as data can be loaded once by a batch transaction, and possibly can be integrated with transaction access lists in the far future.

 ### Composability

 The idea involves `transient` storage being retained after the execution context ends, which may potentially cause composability issues.
 To address this, the implementation __MUST__ process any __sequence of calls that succeed in isolated execution__ in the same way, regardless of whether the calls are executed in isolation or not.
 This ensures backward compatibility and enables the contract to provide __additional__ functionality based on `transient` storage utilization.

+To satisfy this condition, it is enough to ensure any succesfull isolated call executes `tstore(key, ...)` prior to `tload(key)`.
+As each accessed data slot is rewritten before the read, any data in `transient` storage does not impact the execution.
+Thus, the call can be safely composed with other ones.

 ## Submission